husarion/rosbot-telepresence/README.md

    sudo husarnet join <paste-join-code-here> rosbot2r
    ```

+   > note that `rosbot2r` is a default ROSbot hostname used in this project.
+If you want to change it, edit the `.env` file

 ## Step 2: Clonning the repo

 This repository contains the Docker Compose setup for both PC and ROSbot.
 You can clone it to both PC and ROSbot, or use the `./sync_with_rosbot.sh` script to clone it to your PC and keep it synchronized with the robot